 Let’s look at some ways you can look at a friction-filled issue that is happening in your relationship and use that moment to build more closeness and understanding between you and your partner.

-Recognize that conflict in a close relationship is inevitable
+Recognize that conflict in romantic relationships is inevitable

 It does not spell “doom” for the relationship.
 It is part of life and part of sharing a life with someone else.